Request Info

 Piezoelectric

-While both printheads use drop technology to place ink onto your chosen medium, each of the different printheads will function in different ways.
+While both printheads use drop technology to place ink onto your chosen medium, each will function in different ways.
 In the piezoelectric print head, there are microscopic piezoelectric elements that are built in behind each of the print nozzles.
 To drop the ink, an electrical charge will be applied to the element which will move the nozzle backward.
 When this movement occurs, an exact amount of ink will be deposited onto the substrate.

 Since this type of printhead is controlled by an electrical charge, there is a great degree of control over the amount of ink that is being dropped as it can function in the same ways as an on-off switch would.
 These printheads are known for being able to create perfectly formed dots in a variety of sizes.
 Piezoelectric printheads are best for UV cured, aqueous, and solvent-based ink.